-To this end, we present a new trait-based model, the so-called CArbon and Ecosystem functional-Trait Evaluation (CAETÊ) model.
+We present here a new trait-based model, the so-called CArbon and Ecosystem functional-Trait Evaluation (CAETÊ) model.
 To assess the importance of trait variability inclusion in vegetation models we compare two approaches of CAETÊ: PFT-approach and TB-approach Six traits are defined as either fixed (PFT-approach) or variant (TB-approach): carbon allocation and residence time in three plant compartments (leaves, ABGW and fine roots).
-In order to evaluate whether traits diversity in fact improves the representation of these biogeochemical variables we compared the modelling approaches performance in representing vegetation carbon storage and NPP for the Amazon basin region (Fig. SM.1).
-We further applied these two modeling approaches in a scenario of reduced precipitation in the same study area, which results in associated moisture deficits projected for the Amazon region, with the intent to evaluate (i) how moisture stress affects functional composition and functional diversity components (namely, richness, evenness and divergence) and (ii) how these shifts in functional diversity affect Amazon forest carbon stocks.
+In order to evaluate whether trait diversity in fact improves the representation of these biogeochemical variables we compared the modelling approaches performance in representing vegetation carbon storage and NPP for the Amazon basin region (Fig. SM.1).
+We further applied the two modeling approaches in a scenario of reduced precipitation in the same study area, which results in associated moisture deficits projected for the Amazon region, with the intent to evaluate (i) how moisture stress affects functional composition and functional diversity components (namely, richness, evenness and divergence) and (ii) how these shifts in functional diversity affect Amazon forest carbon stocks.
 We investigate the following hypothesis:

 (H1) Compared to the standard PFT-approach, the TB-approach will result in the functional reorganization of the community under an applied scenario of reduced precipitation, leading to a higher capacity to maintain carbon vegetation stocks, in line with a less sensitive ecosystem.
 On the other hand, as in the PFT-approach the functional reorganization to deal with the new conditions is restricted, we expect that in some grid cells PFTs will not be able to establish.